Welcome to Jakarta EE 11¶

 History¶

-Since the Eclipse Foundation took over Java EE development, Jakarta EE has evolved steadily.
+Since the Eclipse Foundation took over Java EE, Jakarta EE has continued to evolve at a steady pace.

 javax